Anety5/porchfitness/README.md

 1. Visit https://porchfitness.com
 2. Sign in with Google (one click)
-3. Choose any exercise card
+3. Click any exercise card to see detailed instructions
 4. Talk to Samantha - she'll guide you through the exercise
 5. Rate your pain level after each workout
 6. Check your progress anytime at the Progress or Weekly Summary pages